Leigh Snowden: Return to acting

 In 1971, Snowden appeared in the role of Maggie in the Fresno Community Theater production of Cat on a Hot Tin Roof by Tennessee Williams.
 She professed a love of the stage, though she claimed to be nervous about having to appear in her slip during most of the play's second act.

 Death

-Snowden died of cancer at age 52 on May 16, 1982, in North Hollywood, California.
+Snowden died of cancer, aged 52, on May 16, 1982 in North Hollywood, California.